Sekky61/riscv-sim/Readme.md

 ### Docker

 The two components have their respective Dockerfiles in their directories.
 There is a docker compose file located at `Sources/`.
-It builds the frontend and backend and runs them together.
+It builds the frontend and backend and runs them together with nginx proxy.

 There are prepared scripts `Sources/build_container.sh`, `Sources/run_container.sh` and `Sources/stop_container.sh` to run and stop the container.
 Note that sudo might be required to run the docker commands.